-Basic life support is that particular phase of emergency cardiac care that either: (a) Prevents circulatory or respiratory arrest (or insufficiency) through prompt recognition and intervention, early entry into the Emergency Medical Services system, or both, or (b) Externally supports the circulation and respiration of a victim of cardiac or respiratory arrest through cardiopulmonary resuscitation.
-A Basic Life Support Healthcare Provider is one who has successfully completed the written examination and all performance (skills) testing of an American Heart Association Basic Life Support Healthcare Provider to American Heart Association requirements.
-Course completion is valid for a maximum of two years.
+Instruction in basic life support that either (a) prevents circulatory or respiratory arrest (or insufficiency) through prompt recognition and intervention, early entry into the Emergency Medical Services system, or both, or (b) externally supports the circulation and respiration of a victim of cardiac or respiratory arrest through cardiopulmonary resuscitation.
+A Basic Life Support Healthcare Provider is one who has successfully completed the written examination and all performance (skills) testing of an American Heart Association Basic Life Support Healthcare Provider Course according to American Heart Association requirements.
+The card that comes as a result of this course is good for two years.
 This course may be taken four times.

-101 FUNDAMENTALS OF RESPIRATORY CARE I
+101 FUNDAMENTALS OF RESPIRATORY CARE I 4 UNITS